Written by Caroline Baldock, July 2020

 I can’t help but wonder what Baron Walter Cunliffe thought of the whole affair and his brother’s part in it.
 You can lay bets that it was a hot topic of conversation back at Headly Court that evening.
 I would love to have been a fly on the wall.
 We will never know.

-Aboyeur was sold to Russia for £18,000 and got caught up in the revolution, so probably came to a sad end.
+Aboyeur was sold to the Imperial Racing Club of St Petersburg, Russia for £13,000 and got caught up in the revolution, so probably came to a sad end.
 He vanished from sight.
 Craganour was sold for £30,000 and shipped to Argentina.
 He seems to have had more luck than Aboyeur.

 Edwin Piper died here in Epsom in 1951 and is buried at the Ashley Road cemetery.